nwvbug/YouTubeMusic-Beautifier/README.md

 ## How to use

 #### It's about as simple as it can get.
 Install the extension through the [Chrome Web Store](https://chromewebstore.google.com/detail/youtube-music-beautifier/mfgecbliilfimjghneojngcbificbdpa?hl=en)
 When in YouTube Music, activate the extension by going to the top right of your window and clicking on the icon.
-Then, just click the "Open Pretty Fullscreen" button.
+Then, just click the "Open Beautifier" button.
 Done!
 The extension will work by itself now.
 ![Example Image](https://github.com/nwvbug/YouTubeMusic-Beautifier/blob/main/examples/ss3.png?raw=true)

 ## Toolbar